MassTransit/MassTransit/doc/source/configuration/config_api.rst

 Trying to get multiple applications to talk to each other is not a simple problem.
 The biggest difficulty seems to be just getting everything configured correctly.
-With over three years of experience in setting up message based systems the developers on MassTransit have tried their darndest to make sure that the MassTransit's defaults cover the majority of the decisions you will have to make while minimizing the configuration code you have to deal with.
+With over five years of experience in setting up message based systems the developers on MassTransit have tried their darndest to make sure that the MassTransit's defaults cover the majority of the decisions you will have to make while minimizing the configuration code you have to deal with.
 We hope that the options